Retired police officer, church elder, dies of complications of covid-19

 “His advice was always so basic,” Brooks recalled.
 “Keep doing what you’re doing.
 Keep reaching Jesus.
 Keep loving people.”

 Brooks, like Heatley, has a background in law enforcement.
-Before coming to the church on Minnesota Avenue, he worked for the FBI for 15 years, first at headquarters in the District, and later at Quantico, ministering to agents and staff.
+Before coming to the church on Minnesota Avenue, he worked for the FBI for 15 years, first at headquarters in the District and later at Quantico, ministering to agents and staff.

 Now, he wishes he and Heatley could have had a heart-to-heart talk about policing in America in the wake of the death of George Floyd in police custody in Minneapolis and the nationwide demonstrations that followed.